andre-pelisoli/maps-integration/README.md

 # maps-integration
 It is an Android application that shows how the integration with the Google Maps service works.
+Expresso testing framework was used to test UI.

 #Setup
  - You must generate a key to integrate with Google Maps API.